rrrutledge/innersource-intro/outline.md

 # References

 This proposal is a blend of material and purposes from the following, existing presentations.
-I believe it holds true to the aims and teachings of they all.
+I believe it holds true to the aims and teachings of them all.

-* Danese/Russ combined presentation at Nike
+* Existing Oriole proposal
 * Danese/Duane Chennai presentation
 * Danese InnerSource presentation at Nike
-* Existing Oriole proposal
+* Danese/Russ combined presentation at Nike